Top 5 Sexiest Female Cosplays At New York Comic Con 2018

 a girl’s nothing without her harley – had SUCH AN INCREDIBLE TIME at nycc this weekend!! the reception to debuting my new ivy look was unbelievable! thank you to everyone who made this year a con to remember ???????? – #poisonivy #poisonivycosplay #nycc #newyorkcomiccon #pamelaisley #harleenquinzel #harleyquinn #harleyquinncosplay #cosplayer #cosplay #cosplaygirl #dccomics #gotham #gothamcitysirens #ivy

-This Poison Ivy cosplay, by Primdonna Cosplays had plenty of attention at NYCC 2018, as could be seen by the amount of photos taken of it.
+This Poison Ivy cosplay, by Primdonna Cosplays, had plenty of attention at NYCC 2018, as could be seen by the amount of photos taken of it.
 Here Andie is looking amazing with a Harley Quinn cosplayer that looks like they are having a great time, and look super together.

 Avi went next level with her Rose Quartz cosplay, and became a major attraction putting together a cosplay with a high level of detail, that was always very sexy.
 This was definitely one of the cosplays to not miss at NYCC 2018.